LSAT or GRE

-The LSAT is comprised of five 35 minutle multiple-choice sections.
+The LSAT is comprised of four 35-minutes sections, one of which is not graded.
 There is also one variable section which is unscored that is used to evaluate new test questions.
 There is also a 35 minute Writing Sample which is not scored, but is sent to the law schools that an applicant submits an application to.

 The questions types are:

 - Analytical Reasoning